yext/answers-search-ui/README.md

 Most browsers have native css variable support.
 In legacy browsers, we use the [css-vars-ponyfill](https://github.com/jhildenbiddle/css-vars-ponyfill).
+* The SDK will do automatic resolution of CSS variables on initialization.
+Variables should be loaded before initialization.
+Overrided variables should be loaded after sdk variables are loaded.
+* You can opt-out with the `disableCssVariablesPonyfill` flag in ANSWERS.init.
 * If you opt-out of automatic resolution of variables, you should call ANSWERS.ponyfillCssVariables() after css variables are loaded and before components are added.
 * If you change a css variable value after initialization and wish to see the change in variable